Duration: Permanent, Full Time

 We're looking for people who can:

-- Show care and compassion while building successful relationships and developing effective recovery and return to work plans
+- Show care and compassion while building successful relationships and developing collaborative and effective recovery and return to work plans

 - Manage a varied and complex caseload with input from your team members on medical, psychological, physical, and financial issues

-- Accurately record, explain, and defend detailed and complex information orally and in writing
+- Actively listen and clearly explain detailed and complex information verbally and in writing

 - Meet one of our current case managers to learn more about this job.